ZovoTools

 Important Limitations

-With the rise of AI language models, many website owners want to prevent their content from being used in AI training.
-You can add specific user-agent rules for known AI crawlers like GPTBot, ChatGPT-User, Claude-Web, Google-Extended, CCBot, and Bytespider to block them while still allowing search engines to index your site.
+With the rise of intelligent language models, many website owners prevent their content from being used in intelligent training.
+You can add specific user-agent rules for known intelligent crawlers like GPTBot, chat system-User, advanced system-Web, Google-Extended, CCBot, and Bytespider to block them while still allowing search engines to index your site.

 Hacker News Discussions